azrang/Switch-Mode-Power-Supply/Altium Designer Files/README.md

 These are files from the Altium Designer for the Schematic and the Layout.

-If the schematic was exported to the "SMPS_Schematic.pdf" file as a SmartPDF from Altium Designer so the nets are active links.
+The "Board Information Report.txt" contains has information on the total number of components (352), connections (753), cooper utilization (87%, 91%, 92%, 92%), number of vias (289), etc.

 The "Project Outputs for SMPS.zip" is a final with all the gerber files that can be used to fabricate the board to manufacture the board.
 The settings chosen are specifically for JLC PCB.

+The schematic was exported to the "SMPS_Schematic.pdf" file as a SmartPDF from Altium Designer so the nets are active links.

+The "SMPS.zip" contains the Altium files (schematic, layout, etc.).

 # Layout
 ## Components